MicrosoftDocs/cpp-docs/docs/windows/walkthrough-creating-a-windows-store-app-using-wrl-and-media-foundation.md

 1. `GrayscaleTransform.h` is not used in this example.
 You can remove it from the project if you want to.

-1. Use the following code to replace the contents of `GrayscaleTransform.cpp`.
+1. Use the following code to replace the contents of `GrayscaleTransform.cpp`:

    [!code-cpp[wrl-media-capture#4](../windows/codesnippet/CPP/walkthrough-creating-a-windows-store-app-using-wrl-and-media-foundation_4.cpp)]